-Community Health Centers play a critical role in the delivery of primary care to nearly 2.5 million medically underserved Medicare beneficiaries.
+Community Health Centers play a critical role in the delivery of high quality, comprehensive primary care to nearly 2.4 million medically underserved Medicare beneficiaries.
 Medicare patients currently make up 9 percent of all health center patients nationally, and many health centers serve far more, especially those located in rural areas.
 In fact, Medicare patients make up at least 15 percent of total patients at roughly one out of every five health centers.

-The number of Medicare beneficiaries served by health centers has doubled since 2003 and the numbers will continue to grow as health centers expand into new communities and as current patients age into eligibility for the insurance program.
+The number of Medicare beneficiaries served by health centers has doubled since 2005 and the numbers will continue to grow as health centers expand into new communities and as current patients age into eligibility for the insurance program.
 Two in five adult Medicare health center patients classify as Medicare-Medicaid dual eligible, who have extensive health care needs—double the national rate.
 They are significantly more likely to suffer from multiple chronic conditions such as diabetes and chronic lung disease.
-Community Health Centers continue to provide high quality, comprehensive care to the rising Medicare population by assisting seniors and their families in managing chronic diseases and maintaining healthy lifestyles.
+Health centers play a key role in assisting these seniors and their families in managing chronic diseases and maintaining healthy lifestyles.

 NACHC Fact Sheets and One-Pagers

 - Health Centers and Medicare: Caring for America’s Seniors, May 2016

 - CMS Releases Rule That Improves Care for Health Center Medicare Patients, November 2017

 - NACHC Comments to Senate Finance Committee’s Request on Chronic Care Reform in Medicare, June 2015

 - Overview of the Medicare FQHC PPS Final Rule